Japan Self-Defense Force Base Djibouti

 The Japan Self-Defense Force Base Djibouti (ジブチ共和国における自衛隊拠点, Jibuchi Kyouwakoku ni okeru Jieitai Kyoten) is a military base operated by the Japan Self-Defense Forces (JSDF) located in Ambouli, Djibouti alongside the Djibouti–Ambouli International Airport.

 It is the JSDF's first full-scale, long-term overseas base.
+As of 2025, Colonel Fumihito Tanaka is the base commander/Deployment Support-Group for Counter Piracy Enforcement in Djibouti commander.

 Background

 Since their establishment in the 1950s following World War II, Japan's Self-Defense Forces have concerned themselves only with defense of the home islands.
 In the 1990s, JSDF contingents were dispatched to Cambodia under the UN and to Iraq to aid in reconstruction efforts.
 These were relatively short-term missions and used temporary bases.

 Throughout 2009, in response to piracy off the coast of Somalia members of the European Union, North Atlantic Treaty Organization and other countries including Japan, China, Australia, and many others deployed personnel, air and naval resources as part of global anti-piracy measures.
 In July 2009, the National Diet passed the "Anti-piracy measures law".